prometheus/jmx_exporter/README.md

 ```

 ## Configuration
-The configuration is in JSON.
+The configuration is in YAML.
 An example with all possible options:
 ```
 ---
 hostPort: 127.0.0.1:1234